rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 Your OS comes with a default terminal, and they can be pretty good.
 The thing is there are more powerful "aftermarket" options to be found.

-One such option is [Kitty](https://sw.kovidgoyal.net/kitty/), another great one is [Alacritty](https://github.com/alacritty/alacritty).
+One such option is [Kitty](https://sw.kovidgoyal.net/kitty/).
-I've used Kitty the most, and have come to prefer it, so let's have a look at what it can offer over a standard terminal application.

 Kitty is an open-source terminal emulator with some standout features:

 * **GPU Rendering.** Offloads rendering to the GPU for a smoother experience and freeing up the CPU to do its job more quickly.
 * **Versatile Rendering.** Kitty supports rendering of glyphs, emoji, ligatures and has great font support out of the box.
+Very useful for programmers.
-* **Tabs and multiplexing.** Multitasking is very effective with Kitty, as it supports tabs and multiple windows in a single tab.
+* **Tabs and multiplexing.** Multitasking is very effective with Kitty, as it supports tabs and multiple windows within tabs.
 * **Keyboard-driven.** As a power user, the keyboard is your friend.
-Kitty embraces this philosophy and is almost entirely driven by sensible keyboard shortcuts.
+Kitty embraces this philosophy and is almost entirely driven by the keyboard, sporting sensible shortcuts.
 * **Extensible.** Kitty supports plugins, which it calls [kittens](https://sw.kovidgoyal.net/kitty/kittens_intro/?highlight=kitten#).
-It is also [scriptable](https://sw.kovidgoyal.net/kitty/remote-control/?highlight=script) at its core!
+It is also [scriptable](https://sw.kovidgoyal.net/kitty/remote-control/?highlight=script) at its core.
 * **Configurable.** Don't like a keybinding or how something works?
 Change it!
 A tool should fit your workflow, and Kitty allows you to do just that.

 ![Kitty rendering an image]({{ site.baseurl }}/assets/images/19-kitten.gif)